davidsowerby/takkan/docs/user-guide/precept-schema.md

 The schema is interpreted to suit a specific architecture by a `BackendDelegate` implementation.

-Precept itself does not care how or where the data is stored, provided it comes back in the form declared by the `PSchema`.
+Takkan itself does not care how or where the data is stored, provided it comes back in the form declared by the `Schema`.

 `PField` comes in a number of different implementations, representing different data types.